Discover the Coastal Treasure of GTM NERR

 1. Events

-Start your experience of the GTM NERR (Guana Tolomato Matanzas National Estuarine Research Reserve) with a visit full of activities at the Guana Preserve.
+Start your GTMNERR experience with a visit full of activities at the Guana Preserve.
 Each year, over 300,000 visitors explore the reserve’s unique ecosystems at Guana.
 Begin at the Exhibit Hall with interactive displays that introduce the area’s natural wonders.
 Explore aquaria and terraria featuring local critters of the estuary, ocean, and forest!
 For adventure seekers, enjoy scenic trails or kayak through Guana’s waterways.
 Discover this coastal treasure today!

 2. Public Use